portswigger-cloud/postmortems/2024/10/saas-outage.md

 ## Root Cause

 [PR-158](https://github.com/bottlerocket-os/bottlerocket-core-kit/pull/158) was merged into the Bottlerocket default branch, this was then released in [v1.26.0](https://github.com/bottlerocket-os/bottlerocket/releases/tag/v1.26.0).
-This change to the OS config stopped applications that rely on JIT compilation, such as Java, to be blocked from executing on v1.26.0 of the Bottlerocket OS.
+This change to the OS config stopped applications that rely on JIT compilation, such as Java, from executing on v1.26.0 of the Bottlerocket OS.

 ## Resolution and recovery